EpicGamesExt/PixelStreamingInfrastructure/README.md

 | Unsupported | We will not be supporting this version with bugfixes. |

 ## Legal
-© 2004-2024, Epic Games, Inc. Unreal and its logo are Epic’s trademarks or registered trademarks in the US and elsewhere.
+Copyright Epic Games, Inc. Unreal and its logo are Epic’s trademarks or registered trademarks in the US and elsewhere.